department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/content-messaging.md

 Tuesday
 May 12, 2020

-**Note:** To start the screener again, please select "Restart."
+To start the screener again, please select "Restart."
 You can't take this screener more than once per day.

 [button] Restart